alexnardini/FLAM3_for_SideFX_Houdini/src/py_flam3__UI_PRM_map.md

 <br>

-_The Preferences tab allows users to customize global settings for FLAM3H™, enabling a more tailored and efficient creative workflow._</br>
+_The Preferences tab allows users to customize global settings for FLAM3H™,_</br>
+_enabling a more tailored and efficient creative workflow._</br>
-_These preferences affect how the software behaves and appears but do not directly impact the visual characteristics of individual fractal Flames._
+_These preferences affect how the software behaves and appears_</br>
+_but do not directly impact the visual characteristics of individual fractal Flames._

 # prefs Tab
 # parameter name:    `prefspaletteplus`